D3DEnergetic/FIDASIM/regression_tests/test_004/03_compare/README.md

   the injected-neutral marker;
 - `reaction_rate_summary.png` compares rates and relative differences across all cases; and
-- `comparison_report.txt` records all metrics, criteria, and per-case and overall status.
+- `comparison_report.txt` begins with a prominent overall `PASS` or `FAIL` banner, then records all criteria, metrics, and per-case details.

 ## Code organization